 Shibuya

-This is without a doubt the most famous district in Tokyo, here you will find the Hachiko statue, the busiest intersection in the world and several brand and price stores.
+This is undoubtedly the most famous district in Tokyo, here you find the statue of Hachiko, the busiest intersection in the world, and various brand and price stores.
 The advantage is that it is close to Yoyogi Park and the Harajuku neighborhood.
-(The cover photo of the article is of the Shibuya crossing).
+(The cover photo of the article is from the Shibuya crossing).

 We recommend reading: